kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 - Service Class
 - Service Instance

-All of the Kyma components, such as Application Connector or API Gateway Controller, are capitalized as well.
+All Kyma components, such as Application Connector or API Gateway Controller, are capitalized as well.
 Whenever you point to the outside sources, do some research to check whether the name of the source starts with a capital letter or not.

 >**NOTE:** Kubernetes itself is also capitalized.
 Do not write it in lowercase or in the abbreviated version.
   ✅ Kubernetes